 The course at Hallamshire Golf Club was once part of the Duke of Norfolk’s estate and it was laid out in 1897 when 100 acres of land was leased for golfing purposes.
 The club converted to a limited company in 1912, making the astute decision to purchase the course outright then hire Harry Colt to remodel the layout.
+Herbert Fowler made further modifications to the course in 1925.

 Tree-lined fairways are routed in an out-and-back fashion over rather hilly terrain with plenty of pleasant elevation changes occurring throughout the round.